-In one randomized trial with 106 women, researchers found that women who were assigned to waterbirth had higher rates of spontaneous vaginal births (no vacuum or forceps) compared to women who were randomly assigned to give birth on land (100% vs. 79.2%) (Chaichian et al., 2009).
-In another study, researchers found that the C-section rate for all women who labored in water and/or gave birth in the tub was only 4.4%, compared to a national Italian average of 38% (Henderson et al., 2014).
-Similarly, in a study using the Birthplace in England data, researchers found that water immersion during labor among first-time mothers who had midwifery care decreased their risk of C-section by 20% (Lukasse et al. 2014).
-Most of the other studies excluded women who gave birth by Cesarean, so it is usually impossible to compare C-section rates between women who plan waterbirth and those who plan land births.
+In an observational study, researchers found that the Cesarean rate for everyone who labored in water and/or gave birth in the pool was only 4.4%, compared to a national Italian average of 38% (Henderson et al. 2014).
+Most of the other studies excluded people who gave birth by Cesarean, so we are usually not able to compare Cesarean rates between people who plan waterbirth and those who plan land births.

 First or Second Degree Perineal Tears